DevSlavDev/DevSlavDev/README.md

 ### 👋 Hey There!

-I'm Vjačeslavs, a dev who loves getting hands-on, whether that means wrestling with microcontrollers, wrangling servers, or painting pixels on a webpage[cite: 1, 4].
+I'm Slav, a dev who loves getting hands-on, whether that means wrestling with microcontrollers, wrangling servers, or painting pixels on a webpage[cite: 1, 4].
 Think of me as a digital blacksmith, forging ideas into reality using a mix of code, CAD, and sometimes, actual 3D-printed parts[cite: 4, 9].

 For the past 6+ years, I've been navigating the awesome world where hardware meets software, leading product development and making cool stuff happen[cite: 2].
 My mission?
 To build things that are not just functional and efficient, but also look kinda cool without breaking the bank[cite: 3].
 Lately, I've been diving headfirst into the AI rabbit hole, exploring how we can train our own digital assistants and automate *all* the things[cite: 3, 11].